javaguirre/javaguirre.github.io/_posts/2021-08-26-what-i-learnt-from-recruiting-for-developer-jobs.md

 ## We want to work how you work and what you know

-It's difficult to differentiate from the rest if you just have a PDF CV, no LinkedIn detailed information, or no GitHub or articles.
+**It's difficult to differentiate from the rest if you just have a PDF CV**, no LinkedIn detailed information, or no GitHub or articles.

 ## Pay for the thing

-If you are on a LinkedIn job process, pay for the lower level subscription, it gives you information about the position you're applying to and you can adapt your information better to the offer.
+**If you are on a LinkedIn job process, pay for the lower level subscription**, it gives you information about the position you're applying to and you can adapt your information better to the offer.
 It's not about lying, but about improving the communication of your personal brand.

 ## We all have personal brands

-If we want to choose better job positions, we all need to take care of our personal brand.
+**If we want to choose better job positions, we all need to take care of our personal brand**.
 I realized that late since what I really liked was just programming and not taking care of my brand, but I learned on time.
 Take care of what you are communicating and showing (good and bad) in the networks you use professionally.
 Try to communicate what you do and know even if you don't have a job.
 I hire some people on the spot just because of that.
 That shows proactivity and eagerness to learn which are two very important skills.